incident-io/catalog-importer/docs/README.md

 # Docs

+The importer is powered by a JSON configuration file, which defines the pipelines that you use to get data into the catalog.
+Each pipeline consists of sources and outputs.

+**Sources** define where your data comes from.
+This might be inline data, local files, files from GitHub, or the output of a command.

+**Outputs** define the resulting catalog types and entries, including the attributes that the type should have, and how their values should be populated from the source data.

+## Getting started

 The easiest way to get started is to copy one of the examples and tweak it to match your needs, which will depend on whether you already use a catalog and the type of catalog data you have available.

+Each of our examples uses [Jsonnet][jsonnet], a tool which makes working with more complex JSON files easier.
+The `catalog-importer` tool includes Jsonnet support, but installing language support to your editor will make the process a lot smoother.
+(Example: [VSCode extension][vscode])

+You don't have to use Jsonnet: the `--config` parameter also accepts regular JSON, as well as YAML.

+### Examples

 Choose from: